Jordan Houghton: Loan to Doncaster Rovers

 On 6 August 2016, it was announced that Houghton will join Doncaster Rovers on loan until 3 January 2017.
 After the loan move was completed, Houghton made his debut as he started against Accrington Stanley in a 3–2 loss.
 His loan deal was extended till the end of the season on 1 January 2017.
 On 1 January 2017, the loan deal got extended once more, this time until 31 May 2017.
 On 21 February 2017, Houghton's loan spell was terminated after the midfielder suffered a knee injury during Doncaster's 1–1 draw with Luton Town on 18 February.

 On 31 August 2017, Houghton returned to Doncaster on loan until 3 January 2018.
 Two days later, he made his Doncaster return during their 0–0 draw with Peterborough United, replacing Niall Mason in the 59th minute.
 On 5 January 2018, Houghton's loan spell at Doncaster was extended until the end of the campaign.

 Milton Keynes Dons

 On 6 July 2018, following his release from Chelsea, Houghton signed for League Two club Milton Keynes Dons on a two-year deal.
 He scored his first goal for the club on 27 October 2018, a long range strike in a 1–1 draw away to Mansfield Town.
 Following three seasons, a promotion and 107 appearances for the club, on 6 May 2021, MK Dons announced Houghton was one of four players to be released at the end of the 2020–21 season.

 Plymouth Argyle

 On 25 June 2021, Houghton signed for League One side Plymouth Argyle on a permanent basis after his last spell at the club five years ago.
 Following the 2021–22 season, the club opted to have the extension option on his contract extended.

+On 2 June 2023, Houghton signed a new two-year contract following Plymouth Argyle's promotion to the Championship.

+In June 2025, Houghton turned down the offer of a new deal at Plymouth in order to sign for Stevenage.